nidhigiridhar/SDHacks-DaPlan/README.md

 - ability to change completion time after task is started/ended if you under/overestimated time.
 - Have the user input a time they want to start working at.
 - ability to dymically add tasks after your schedule has already been generated so a new schedule is made with the new tasks.
+- Not hard code sorting the tasks based on due date.